zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 ## TODO

+- [ ] Verify that training and evaluation is the same
-- [ ] Evaluate fine-tuned model on arc tasks
+- [x] Evaluate fine-tuned model on arc tasks
 - [ ] Does predicting the grid shape helps?
-- [ ] Prepare hodel data
+- [x] Prepare hodel data
+- [ ] Try again with the iterable dataset: https://huggingface.co/docs/trl/en/sft_trainer#trl.trainer.ConstantLengthDataset